Skip to content

 Defensive or offensive?
 Against things (sabotage) or people?
 Verbal or physical?
 Or not at all?
 And why?
 Because of strategic (does it work?) or moral reasons (should we do it?).

-Please note, there is an ongoing discussion on Activist Handbook of whether violence as a strategic activist approach or tactic should be considered at all, or even acknowledged / discussed as a historic reality.
+Please note, there is an ongoing discussion on Activist Handbook of whether violence as a strategic activist approach or tactic should be considered, or just acknowledged / discussed as a historic reality.
 To contribute to this discussion please use the comments section on this page.

 External resources